 Construction was finally completed later in October.
 During an afternoon test run at a local lake on October 24 with Thomas and his assistant present, we discovered that they had mounted the twin outboard controls backwards.
 That meant that the throttle stop that normally limited speed in reverse now prevented enough forward throttle for the boat to plane on top of the water.
 Thomas was already committed for the next day, so he arranged with Dewey’s Yamaha in Anchorage to correct the problem.
 I was finally able to launch the boat on October 26 in Whittier.
 I took it on a short shakedown run outside the Harbor, and everything seemed ok.

-The first charter trip aboard the new boat happened just two days later, transporting a friend and his hunting buddies to the Green Island Forest Service cabin, 60 miles out from Whittier in the southern Sound.
+The first charter trip aboard the new boat happened just two days later, transporting a friend and his three hunting buddies to the Green Island Forest Service cabin, 60 miles out from Whittier in the southern Sound.
 On that very first run, we discovered a big problem with the cabin.
 During the boat’s construction, Thomas had mysteriously left gaps between the forward and aft cabin bulkheads (its front and rear “walls”) and the boat’s hull.
 The bulkheads did not extend all the way laterally to the boat’s sides (its hull), leaving what were essentially eight-inch holes in the bulkheads that were hidden from view under the gunwales.
 There was no way to damp off the resulting flow of air through the cabin.
 As we also soon discovered, rain and spray collected on the undersides of the gunwales, where it ran inside the cabin and dripped onto the cabin deck.

 Once the boat’s first full season got underway the following spring, more problems reared their frustrating heads.
 It was soon obvious that Thomas had mounted the twin outboards too low, creating drag that created a strange spray pattern and increased fuel consumption.
 Then there was the minor problem of the side cabin windows leaking when it rained, which in Whittier was often.
 The biggest problem was the wrong-sized propellers that Thomas had installed on the outboards.
 As I learned later, the props were “overpitched” by two sizes, not allowing the OB’s to run fast enough – similar to “lugging” a stick-shift car by not down-shifting to a lower gear.